 The Reichstag

-Some attempt has been made to retain traces of the building’s past with, for example, graffiti left by Soviet Soldiers during Berlin’s occupation in 1945 still visible.
+Some attempts have been made to retain traces of the building’s past with, for example, graffiti left by Soviet Soldiers during Berlin’s occupation in 1945 still visible.

 The Reichstag’s glass dome is its most obvious architectural feature, which sits directly above the government debating chamber and allows for great views over the city.
 Both the dome and the rooftop terrace can be visited for free by registering online in advance.
 The Reichstag also has a well-reviewed, but probably expensive, restaurant that is also open to the public.